gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 As a pseudo-protocol, `data:` doesn’t actually point to the location of a resource.
 Instead, this pseudo-protocol lets you embed content verbatim into the URI itself, and have the browser load that content as though it came from the network.

 `data:` URIs are extremely handy for many purposes, and you’ll occasionally see scripts loaded this way.
-These kinds of scripts should be compared with inline scripts, rather than external scripts, since they embed JavaScript content instead of referencing another resource.
+We should compare then with inline scripts, rather than external scripts, since they embed JavaScript content instead of referencing another resource.

 Data scripts use more consistent escaping rules than inline tags, and can use a wide variety of encodings and character sets, which are often specified as part of the data URI.
 One of the most popular options is base64, which avoids the need to escape anything.